PP-Module for LiFi Access Systems

 Application Note: This requirement applies to the Pairwise Master Key that is received from the RADIUS server by the TOE.
 The intent of this requirement is to ensure conformant TOEs implement 802.1X authentication prior to establishing secure communications with the client.
 The intent is that any LiFi AS product evaluated against this PP-Module will support both WPA2-Enterprise and WPA3-Enterprise at a minimum and certificate-based authentication mechanisms and therefore disallows implementations that support only pre-shared keys.
 Because communications with the RADIUS server are required to be performed over a protected connection, the transfer of the PMK will be protected.

-The evaluator will examine the TSS to determine that it describes how the PMK is transferred (that is, through what EAP attribute) to the TOE.
+The evaluator shall examine the TSS to determine that it describes how the PMK is transferred (that is, through what EAP attribute) to the TOE.

 Guidance

-There are no guidance evaluation activities for this component.
+There are no additional Guidance evaluation activities for this component.

 Tests

-The evaluator will establish a session between the TOE and a RADIUS server according to the configuration guidance provided.
-The evaluator will then examine the traffic that passes between the RADIUS server and the TOE during a successful attempt to connect a wireless client to the TOE to determine that the PMK is not exposed.
+The evaluator shall establish a session between the TOE and a RADIUS server according to the configuration guidance provided.
+The evaluator shall then examine the traffic that passes between the RADIUS server and the TOE during a successful attempt to connect a wireless client to the TOE to determine that the PMK is not exposed.

 FIA_PSK_EXT.1 Pre-Shared Key Composition